Top 10 Things To Do in Olympic National Park, Washington

 Also Read: Most Beautiful Rainforests In The USA

 Take the Mount Storm King Trail near Lake Crescent to reach the glorious Marymere Falls.
-Along the way, you will cross a number of creeks and a moss-blanketed ravine.
-From there, you eventually arrive at the 90-foot-long waterfall called Marymere Falls that was named in honor of Mary Alice Barnes, the sister of Charles Barnes, who was a member of an expedition team around Lake Crescent.
+Along the way, you will cross several creeks and a moss-blanketed ravine.
+From there, you eventually arrive at the 90-foot-long waterfall called Marymere Falls, which was named in honor of Mary Alice Barnes, the sister of Charles Barnes, who was a member of an expedition team around Lake Crescent.

 Address: Olympic National Forest, Port Angeles, WA